LenAnderson/DestinyRPG-Bot/README.md

 ## What is it?
 A bot for the game destinyrpg.com

+Based on [TryHardHusky's DestinyRPG-Bot}(https://github.com/TryHardHusky/DestinyRPG-Bot) but now completely rewritten from scratch.

 ## This allowed?
 Long story short.
 No. The developer does not want automation scripts.
 Using this script will get you banned if caught.